 Skip to main content

-The USB-1 and USB-2 ports allow direct computer connection using standard USB A/B cables.
-They support 1.1, 2.0 or 3.0 ports. image.png Make sure to use high-quality cables.
-Poor cables can cause USB connection drops during audio playback or intermittent failures.
-It is recommended to place the computer close to the console, using 2-3 meter cables.
+The USB-1 and USB-2 ports allow direct connection to the computer using standard USB A/B cables.
+They support USB 1.1, 2.0, or 3.0 ports. image.png Ensure you use high-quality cables.
+Poor-quality cables can cause USB connection drops during audio playback or intermittent failures.
+It is recommended to place the computer close to the console, using cables of 2 to 3 meters in length.
 If extensions are used, do not exceed 4 meters.

-Before connecting USB to the computer, ensure both devices have effective grounding through their three-pin plugs.
-Quick check:
+Before connecting USB to the computer, ensure both devices have effective grounding through their three-prong plugs.
+Quick verification:

 • Only then connect the USB plug.

-• Without proper grounding, the USB port may be damaged.
+• If there is no grounding, the USB port may be damaged.

-• USB ports are compatible with Windows© and Linux.
+• The USB ports are compatible with Windows© and Linux.

 • If both are connected to the same computer, connect USB-1 first.